 All sewer service charges are billed by the Water Board as an accommodation for the Cities of Coos Bay and North Bend, and collections thereon are remitted to the cities, less a handling fee, for providing these services.
-The Water Board received \$68,706 from Coos Bay and \$53,678 from North Bend for these sewer billing services for the year ending June 30, 2016.
+The Water Board received \$68,706 from Coos Bay and \$53,679 from North Bend for these sewer billing services for the year ending June 30, 2017.
 The North Bend monies included handling fees for storm sewer payments.
-Sewer fees collected by the Water Board and remitted to the City of Coos Bay, along with charges for sludge disposal and office use, were \$5,535,312, and to North Bend for sewer fees and storm sewer were \$2,159,918, totaling \$7,695,230 for the fiscal year ended June 30, 2016.
+Sewer fees collected by the Water Board and remitted to the City of Coos Bay, along with charges for sludge disposal, office use, and interest, less handling were \$5,369,904.
+Sewer and storm sewer fees collected by the Water Board and remitted to the City of North Bend, along with interest, less handling were \$2,098,644.
 The uncollected sewer service charges are offset by a like amount under current liabilities.
 The current liabilities also include the sewer charges collected but not yet remitted to the cities.